Skrylar/ImpromptuModular/README.md

 1. Clocked can not be manually turned on in clock sync mode, it will autostart on the first pulse it receives.
 1. Clocked will automatically stop when the pulses stop, but in order to detect this, it take a small amount of time.
 To stop the clock quickly, you can simply send a pulse to the RUN CV input, and if the clock is running, it will turn off.
-1. The external clock must be capable of sending clocks at a minumum of 4 pulses per quarter note (PPQN) and should not have any swing.
+1. The external clock must be capable of sending clocks at a minimum of 4 pulses per quarter note (PPQN) and should not have any swing.
 1. For low clock BPMs, synchronization may take some time if the external clock changes markedly from the last BPM it was synchronized to.
 Making gradual tempo changes is always recommended, and increasing the PPQN setting may also help.
 An other method consists in priming Clocked with is correct BPM first, to let it learn the new BPM, so that all further runs at that BPM will sync perfectly.

 ([Back to module list](#modules))